 Overall, the findings were consistent with other research: those who are good at accumulating wealth demonstrate the same saving-oriented behaviour in the decumulation phase.

-Advisors may benefit from adding psychological tests to client profiles, the author said.
+Advisors may benefit from adding psychological tests to client profiles, the authors said.
 This would allow specific recommendations that recognize “the personality and psychological characteristics” influencing clients’ portfolio withdrawal behaviour.

 “Identifying and understanding these relationships can inform financial planners and consumers about the characteristics and attitudes that clients bring to the relationship and that influence their behavioural choices,” the paper said.
 “With this insight, financial planners can more actively engage their clients, understand what triggers their financial behaviour, and guide them to more favourable long-term financial outcomes.”